The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Parallelization and load balancing

 A number of approaches to load balancing PIC simulations have been used in the past.
-The easiest approach is to just shift partition boundaries, although in general this does not offer enough degrees of freedom to always achieve good balance \cite{Ruhl2006}.
+The easiest approach is to simply shift partition boundaries, although in general this does not offer enough degrees of freedom to always achieve good balance \cite{Ruhl2006}.
 A more flexible approach is to partition the domain amongst one coordinate direction first to obtain columns with approximately balanced load.
-The next step then partitions columns in the next coordinate direction in order to obtain subdomains with approximately easy load.
+The next step then partitions columns in the next coordinate direction in order to obtain subdomains with approximately equal load.
 This scheme can work well, but it leads to subdomains with varying sizes and complicated communication patterns, as subdomains may now have many neighbors \cite{Ferraro1993,Pukhov1999}.
-A number of balancing schemes have been proposed in \cite{Saule2012}, however these have not been implemented in actual PIC simulation codes.
+A number of balancing schemes have been proposed in \cite{Saule2012}; however these have not been implemented in actual PIC simulation codes.
+Here, we propose a new scheme, patch-based load balancing, which is similar to the method often used to parallelize adaptive mesh refinement methods.

+In the following, we will analyze the factors that determine the performance of a particle-in-cell simulation, and then compare three different options for load balancing based on case studies of actual production simulations.